 This is the latest version of my guide to doing digital comics illustration on a budget.

-I’ve been using digital drawing tools since it first became possible, first pointing and clicking with a mouse on pixelly screens, then connecting 5-inch “digitizers” (as they were called in those day) to computers using RS-232 or ADB connectors.
-But it’s only been in the past decade or so that (in my opinion) they’ve become good enough to be empowering tools for serious artists.
+I’ve been using digital drawing tools since it first became possible, first pointing and clicking with a mouse on pixelly screens, then connecting a 5-inch “digitizer” (as they were called in those day) to my desktop computer.
+But it’s only been in the past decade or so that digital tools have become good enough to be empowering tools for serious artists.
 You can skip traditional media altogether, and go from sketching a layout, to finishing the work, all on a screen.

 I’ll go into other options in a bit, and I’ll get to the how-to-do-it-super-cheap even farther down.
 But this is going to be a long article, so I’m going to start with the gear I use and recommend: my tablet is a Microsoft Surface Pro 3 (the mid-line Core i5 model), my stylus is a Wacom Bamboo Ink, and the main software I use is Clip Studio Paint EX.
 None of these is perfect, and in fact I have some gripes about each of them.
 But they have some significant – sometimes profound – advantages over the alternatives.